ruby/prism/docs/ruby_api.md

 * `Prism.parse_stream(io)` - parse the syntax tree corresponding to the source that is read out of the given IO object using the `#gets` method and return it within a parse result
 * `Prism.parse_lex(source)` - parse the syntax tree corresponding to the given source string and return it within a parse result, along with the tokens
 * `Prism.parse_lex_file(filepath)` - parse the syntax tree corresponding to the given source file and return it within a parse result, along with the tokens
-* `Prism.load(source, serialized)` - load the serialized syntax tree using the source as a reference into a syntax tree
+* `Prism.load(source, serialized, freeze = false)` - load the serialized syntax tree using the source as a reference into a syntax tree
 * `Prism.parse_comments(source)` - parse the comments corresponding to the given source string and return them
 * `Prism.parse_file_comments(source)` - parse the comments corresponding to the given source file and return them
 * `Prism.parse_success?(source)` - parse the syntax tree corresponding to the given source string and return true if it was parsed without errors